How to Clean Jewelry at Home: 14 Household Items That Work Miracles

 What is the best home remedy to clean jewelry?

 Drop your dull-looking jewelry in a glass of fizzing Alka-Seltzer for a couple of minutes.
 It will sparkle and shine when you pull it out.
-Try these 17 other cleaning tricks for hard-to-clean household objects.

 Here’s how to clean jewelry with aluminum foil: Simply line a small bowl with it.
 Fill the bowl with hot water and mix in one tablespoon of bleach-free powdered laundry detergent (not liquid), like Tide.
 Put the jewelry in the solution and let it soak for one minute.
 Rinse well and air-dry.
 This procedure makes use of the chemical process known as ion exchange, which can also be used to clean silverware.
 (By the way, putting aluminum foil in your dishwasher makes your dishes sparkle, too.)